-Cisive's survey asked respondents if they had to take measures to reduce overhead, salaries, staffing levels, bonuses, and perks, or if they experienced permanent office closures (see Table 2).
-The highest percentage (33%) said they cancelled bonuses, another 31% said they cut salaries, 29% reported that they withdrew non-financial benefits, 26% reported staff furloughs or redundancies, and 15% said they closed offices permanently.
-Just 19% said they took no action.
+Cisive's survey asked respondents if they had to take measures to reduce overhead, salaries, staffing levels, bonuses and perks, or if they experienced permanent office closures (see Table 2).
+The highest percentage (42%) reported staff furloughs or redundancies, 37% said they cancelled bonuses, another 31% said they cut salaries, 17% reported that they withdrew non-financial benefits, and 15% said they closed offices permanently.
+Just 14% said they took no action (see Table 2).